iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 build their mappings.
 This is because the mappings for the stencils can be reused across every request to StartLeft and does not need to be created each time.

 Other potential case or mappings reuse are the generic TrustZones.
-Even you may have some diagrams with specific TrustZones, it is a common case to have a fistful of them that tend to be present in the most of your diagrams.
+Even if you may have some diagrams with specific TrustZones, it is a common case to have a fistful of them that tend to be present in most of your diagrams.
 Thus, you should not need to map them again and again.
 In conclusion, for all those elements that you do not want to map in each request because are common and reusable, you can build a default mapping file.
-Indeed, if you are going to use StartLeft in a script or pipeline, you can simply save the default mapping file and inject them in every StartLeft request.
-So is, for example, how IriusRisk's import processes work.
+Indeed, if you are going to use StartLeft in a script or pipeline, you can simply save the default mapping file and inject it in every StartLeft request.
+That is, for example, how IriusRisk's import processes work.

 ### Custom mapping file
-This file is used to cover the rest of elements that are not generic, but specific for a concrete diagram.
+This file is used to cover the rest of elements that are not generic, but specific to a concrete diagram.
-Remember that only the shapes whose type or name are in the mapping file will be parsed into the OTM so, everything you need to be processed in a Visio file should be in the default or in the custom mapping file. <u>In case the same mapping appears in both mapping files, the one in the custom file has preference</u>.
+Remember that only the shapes whose type or name are in the mapping file will be parsed into the OTM so, everything you need to be processed in a Visio file should be in the default or in the custom mapping file. <u>In case the same mapping appears in both mapping files, the one in the custom file takes preference</u>.

 ## Mapping file structure